pluim003/dockerhub_influx/README.md

 Run:

-Make a subdirectory for your installation
+Create a subdirectory for your installation
 Create and edit docker-compose.yml to your needs

 ``` bash